 - Stay hydrated and healthy.
 Look after your body so that it can function optimally.
 Drink lots of water and eat healthy food.

-- Quickly respond to baby’s feeding cues.
-Let him feed on demand; this will keep baby from getting frustrated.
+- Quickly respond to your baby’s feeding cues.
+Let them feed on demand; this will keep your baby from getting frustrated.

 - Take a break.
 If things get frustrating, ask your partner to help.
 While he holds the baby, you can make a cup of coffee or go for a short walk.
 You’ll feel much more refreshed and relaxed afterward.

-- Get a breastfeeding partner; this can be your spouse or even your sister.
+- Get a breastfeeding partner; this can be your spouse or your sister.
 My sister used to sit with me for hours on end.
-You will be surprised at how quickly time flies when you have someone to chat to.
-Things are also much easier when you have someone around who can fetch your snacks and charger!
+You will be surprised at how quickly time flies when you have someone to chat with.
+Things are also much easier when you have someone who can fetch your snacks and charger!

 Do You Think You Need a Breastfeeding Schedule?

-Are you confused about how often you need to feed your baby, whether or not you should wake your baby for feedings, or if you should put him/her on a feeding schedule?
+Are you confused about how often you need to feed your baby, whether or not you should wake your baby for feedings, or if you should put them on a feeding schedule?
 A strict schedule is not needed.
-What would be helpful is a sleep routine, this can help your baby wind down at night and will encourage a longer stretch of sleep at night.
+A sleep routine would be helpful; this can help your baby wind down at night and encourage a longer stretch of sleep at night.
 See sleep routine.

-BUT, if you have an oversupply of milk, and your baby is excessively gassy, has green, explosive stools, and seems fussy most of the time, you may have a lactose overload issue to deal with.
-This can also cause a baby to drink more because they only receive the watery foremilk, which is loaded with too much lactose.
-See how to fix a foremilk-hindmilk issue.
+If you have an oversupply of milk, and your baby is excessively gassy, has green, explosive stools, and seems fussy most of the time, you may have a lactose overload issue.
+This can also cause a baby to drink more because they only receive the watery foremilk, which is loaded with lactose.

 Comments, Questions & Answers

-This is the first place I've ever read/heard the term "cluster feeding".
-My first daughter did this quite a bit, and every attempt I made to stop it failed miserably so I finally just gave in and made the best of it.
+This is the first place I've ever read/heard the term "cluster feeding."
+My first daughter did this quite a bit, and every attempt I made to stop it failed miserably, so I finally gave in and made the best of it.

 Everyone, including my midwife and lactation consultant, said I should try to break the habit she was forming.
-But I let her go on cluster feeding and co-sleeping and clinging to me continually.
+But I let her go on clustering feeding, co-sleeping, and constantly clinging to me.

-When she was just over 2.5 years old, she quit breastfeeding, and co-sleeping and potty trained all in the same week.
-Shortly after that, I took her to daycare for the first time, and she ran off happily, not caring whether I stayed or not.
+When she was just over 2.5 years old, she quit breastfeeding, co-sleeping and potty trained all in the same week.
+Shortly after that, I took her to daycare for the first time, and she ran off happily, not caring whether I stayed.

 Actually pretty helpful.
 My daughter is a week old.
-Sometimes she will nurse for about an hour and be done and pass right out.
+Sometimes she will nurse for about an hour, be done, and pass right out.
 Other times she will nurse for hours on end and right when I think she may be done.
 She wants more.

 She usually likes to wake up and nurse until she falls back asleep.
-Now and then she will be done and stay awake and relax for a few before she will either pass out or nurse again till she is passed out.
+Now and then, she will be done and stay awake and relax for a while before she will either pass out or nurse again until she is passed out.

 I usually let her nurse on one side until I notice she is slowing down, burp her for a good minute or two at least, then switch sides.
 She is usually on each side for about 15-30 minutes before I need to switch her.

-and she usually never cries unless she is hungry or every now and then when she wants to be held.
+And she usually never cries unless she is hungry or whenever she wants to be held.

 My son is now two weeks and one day old.
-So far we've been breastfeeding on demand every 1-3 hours and swaddling him in the night having him sleep on his side.
+So far, we've been breastfeeding on demand every 1-3 hours, swaddling him in the night, and having him sleep on his side.
 That has allowed him to sleep for five hours at a time.

-During the day when he sleeps, we put him in his bouncy seat or swing.
-The doctor told me this week that not only can I not swaddle him anymore, I also have to wait at least two hours between feedings and that I need to put him on his back and stomach a few hours during the day.
+During the day, when he sleeps, we put him in his bouncy seat or swing.
+The doctor told me this week that I cannot swaddle him anymore, I also have to wait at least two hours between feedings, and I need to put him on his back and stomach for a few hours during the day.

-She says that if we swaddle him, he'll work his way out of the swaddle and wake up so we'll have to get up to re-swaddle him.
-And that we can't cluster feed because he'll get used to it and be expecting to be fed every time he cries.
+She says that if we swaddle him, he'll work his way out of the swaddle and wake up, so we'll have to get up to re-swaddle him.
+And we can't cluster feed because he'll get used to it and expect to be fed every time he cries.

 So the past two days have been a living hell.
 He hates being put on his back and stomach and will only sleep for twenty minutes at a time when I position him like that.

-Additionally, he hasn't been sleeping because he's hungry all the time since I have to wait two hours to feed him.
-We've been miserable and decided to only swaddle in the night because we'd rather wake up once every five hours to re-swaddle/feed instead of every twenty minutes to try and soothe him without a swaddle.
+He hasn't been sleeping because he's always hungry since I have to wait two hours to feed him.
+We've been miserable and decided to swaddle only in the night because we'd rather wake up once every five hours to re-swaddle/feed instead of every twenty minutes to try to soothe him without a swaddle.

 We've given up on him sleeping on his back or stomach during the night because the same thing happens, waking up every twenty minutes.

 I don't know what to do.
 I want to do what the doctor says, but I want to feed my baby if he's obviously hungry.
-I feel like the doctor has made our lives miserable because of these stupid rules.
+The doctor has made our lives miserable because of these stupid rules.
 Any advice?